-If the residents form an incorporated association under clause 24(2)(c) to carry out the function of a residents’ committee, the incorporated association is subject to the Associations Incorporation Act 1987 which governs the manner in which incorporated associations can operate.
+If the residents form an incorporated association under clause 24(2)(c) to carry out the function of a residents’ committee, the incorporated association is subject to the Associations Incorporation Act 2015 which governs the manner in which incorporated associations can operate.
 In particular, the office holders of the incorporated association will be subject to the responsibilities imposed on office holders under that Act.

+[Clause 25 amended in Gazette 30 Dec 2016 p.
+5964.]

 26. Residents’ meetings

 (1) The administering body of a retirement village —